 I know these things are easier said than done.

-When I find myself or other people passing judgement on my work, I tell myself that I’m not underdeveloped but under development.
+When I find myself or other people passing judgment on my work, I tell myself that I’m not underdeveloped but under development.

 Below are a couple of examples: